 The COVID-19 pandemic has increased our number of new online customers.
 App membership is up.
 First-time UNIQLO buyers have become repeat customers and also started to visit retail stores, driving strong store sales.
 Meanwhile, e-commerce sales have roughly doubled compared to pre-COVID sales three years ago, now constituting approximately 20% of total sales.

-Our operational growth is supported by young hires from various parts of Europe who understand their local cultures and climates and can compile product ranges and services that match customer needs.
-Training these personnel to be senior managers will enhance our growth potential.
+Our operational growth is supported by young hires from various parts of Europe who climates and can compile product ranges and services that match customer needs.
+Training these enhance our growth potential.